trustoverip/tswg-acdc-specification/spec/spec.md

 ##### Blinded attribute array

 Given that each attribute block's UUID, `u`, field has sufficient cryptographic entropy, then each attribute block's SAID, `d`, field provides a secure cryptographic digest of its contents that effectively blinds the attribute value from discovery given only its Schema and SAID.
-To clarify, the adversary despite being given both the schema of the attribute block and its SAID, `d`, field, is not able to discover the remaining contents of the attribute block in a computationally feasible manner such as a rainbow table attack [@RB][@DRB].
+To clarify, the adversary despite being given both the schema of the attribute block and its SAID, `d`, field, is not able to discover the remaining contents of the attribute block in a computationally feasible manner such as a rainbow table attack [[ref: RB]] [[ref: DRB]].
 Therefore, the UUID, `u`, field of each attribute block enables the associated SAID, `d`, field to securely blind the block's contents notwithstanding knowledge of the block's schema and that SAID, `d`, field.
 Moreover, a cryptographic commitment to that SAID, `d`, field does not provide a fixed point of correlation to the associated attribute (SAD) field values themselves unless and until there has been specific disclosure of those field values themselves.

 Given a total of ‘N’ elements in the attributes array, let a<sub>i</sub> represent the SAID, `d`, field of the attribute at zero-based index ‘’'.
 More precisely, the set of attributes is expressed as the ordered set,